 Say you entrusted someone to invest your money.
 Your investment hits it big time, and you make a total of four million dollars on the deal.
 The investor, your employee, tells you that you made only three million dollars and keeps a million for themselves.
 That’s embezzlement.
 Instead of just robbing you of one million dollars, the investor committed fraud.
 One component of embezzlement is that it involves property that was entrusted to someone else, and fraud is another element that separates embezzlement from direct theft.

-Is there a statute of limitations on embezzlement in Virginia?
-Yes, but only if it a misdemeanor charge.
+In the state of Virginia, there is only a statute of limitations on embezzlement charges if it is charged as a misdemeanor offense.

 Felonies are considered the most severe crimes, and misdemeanors are the next step down.
 Even then, there are classes for both felonies and misdemeanors.
 A Class 1 misdemeanor is more egregious than a Class 2, and so forth.
 Whether or not embezzlement is a misdemeanor depends on the value of the stolen property.
 If the property is valued at less than $200, the embezzlement is a Class 1 misdemeanor.
 In most misdemeanor cases, the state has one year to charge someone.
 Class 1 misdemeanors are punishable by up to one year in jail and up to $2,500 in fines.